Huaqiu-Electronics/kicad-hqdfm-plugin/README.md

-# HQ DFM analysis
+# HQ DFM

 ### Implementing One-Click PCB Design Flaw Analysis with HQ DFM in KiCad

-The HQ DFM analysis plugin will assist you in:
+The HQ DFM plugin will assist you in:

 - One-click analysis of over 20 design risk issues including open circuits, disconnected traces, line spacing, and width.
 - Automatically analyzing PCB design flaws and eliminating production difficulties and design defects.